felixchenfy/Command_Robot_to_Move/README.md

 # Simon Says
-Goal: I say a target object, then the robot detects it and moves there.
+## Goal: I say a target object, then the robot detects it and moves there.

+This is my spring project at Northwestern University, the MS Robotics program.
+Time: 2019/04-06.

 --------------------